RosieTrainor/BookShelf/README.md

 ## Deployment

-This project was deployed on Heroku, pulling from Github.
+This project was deployed on Heroku, pulling from GitHub.

-#### To enable deployement:
+#### To enable deployment:

 Ensure all sensitive information, such as your SECRET_KEY and DATABASE_URL, are stored as environment variables and not visible in your project code.
 Set DEBUG in settings.py to 'False'.

 Install requirements.txt - the important installations for deployment are gunicorn for serving the application, and whitenoise for handling static files.

 Add a Procfile at the root of your project, with the content: "web: gunicorn {project_name}.wsgi".
-Add a .python-version file specifying your version of python.
+Add a .python-version file specifying your version of Python.

 Add '.herokuapp.com' to ALLOWED_HOSTS within your project's settings.py.
 Add 'https://*.herokuapp.com' to CSRF_TRUSTED_ORIGINS within your project's settings.